Merzasphor/MWSE/docs/source/lua/api/table/values.rst

-table.keys
+table.values
 ====================================================================================================

-Returns an array-style table of all keys in the given table, t.
+Returns an array-style table of all values in the given table, t.
 Optionally, it will sort the returned table.

 Returns
 ----------------------------------------------------------------------------------------------------

 `table`_.
-An array of all table keys.
+An array of all table values.

 Parameters
 ----------------------------------------------------------------------------------------------------